Looking for a great place to live in Chile? We tell you what are the best areas to live in Santiago and outside... photos included!

-If you need help to decide or, if you have specific criteria and are looking for the perfect place, do not hesitate to contact us.
+If you need help to decide or, if you have specific criteria and are looking for the perfect place, do not hesitate to book a call with us.

-The Chilean population (around 18 millions inhabitants) is mostly located in the metropolitan region around Santiago (40%), the regions of Valparaiso and Concepción (around 6-7% each).
+The country is very concentrated.
+The Chilean population (around 19 millions inhabitants) is mostly located in the metropolitan region around Santiago (40%), the regions of Valparaiso and Concepción (around 6-7% each).
 The remaining 50% are living in the rest of the country.

 In the table below, you can find the top 10 of the biggest cities in Chile.
 You can easily notice that the amount of population decreases really quickly.

 As a foreigner, you are likely to work in Santiago.
 Most large companies have their offices in the metropolitan region.
 Therefore, most expatriates live in Santiago.
 Some prefer Valparaiso/Viña del Mar, especially those who can afford to work remotely.